uvarc/courses/workshops/microbiome/README.md

 ## Copy files to your laptop

 For downstream visualizations and statistical analysis, we will now work on our personal computer.
-For consistency, copy the output files that have been provided.\
+For consistency, copy the output files that have been provided.
 On your laptop -

 	scp -r <mst3k>@rivanna.hpc.virginia.edu:/scratch/<mst3k>/16S-workshop/output ./

-### Useful Links: